cosmo-ray/yirl/README.md

 * add an hex map
 * add any other cool widget
 * use vulkan/gl
-* fix all broken stuff in curses
+* fix all broken stuff in ncurses
-* add lisp or any other languge scripting support
+* add lisp or any other script language support
 * add a tetris module or any other cool game template module